AdamDadeH/adamdadeh.github.io/pages/test.md

 moments.
 To be clear - expectation values and moments of distributions are extremely useful for standard/nice distributions, but it is valuable to step outside this paradigm.

-There are multiple things to consider - first the precise formulation of the problem we wish to tackle and then efficient methods to compute.

-Consider - first that the primary goal of such computations is the estimation of properties of the probability measure on the space to enable more efficient computation of probabilities and second to obtain values that summarize the distribution enabling us to have an easier grasp on the content of this mathematical object.

-So in order to tackle a more general family of random variables - or to tackle them without resort a particular set of coordinates.